 Joan Larkin (My Body): I'd like to name both Judy Grahn's new and selected poetry collection love belongs to those who do the feeling and Christopher Bram's essay collection, Mapping the Territory.
 Both books are new this year but are also retrospective, encompassing the arc of gay history and the evolution of our consciousness over the decades.
 Both books are by first-rate writers whose words have always inspired and grounded me.

-David Leavitt (The Indian Clerk
+David Leavitt (The Indian Clerk): James Magruder's fine first novel Sugarless.

 Paul Lisicky (Famous Builder): No one writes a better love poem than Gabrielle Calvocoressi. ("I love you like Elvis loved pistols, / stroking you in the television light....)
 But they don't stop there; they take in everything from the boxing ring, to Matthew Shepherd, to the crises of our time.
 Erotic, witty, dire, optimistic, Apocalyptic Swing moves with the wonder of an artist coming into her power.